 What is this technique about

-The Music Quiz method is an icebreaker or a “mind-freer” where the students are divided in equal sized teams and will then compete against each other by guessing the name or artist of a song.
-The songs should be a popular or familiar so everybody can participate in the guessing game.
+The Music Quiz method is an icebreaker or a “mind-freer” where student teams will compete against each other in guessing the name or artist of a song.
+The songs should be popular or familiar so everybody can participate in the guessing.
 There are several ways to do a Music Quiz as an icebreaker in a workshop setting, which makes it easy to customize it as wanted.

 Where does it come from

-Music Quizzes are en vogue as trivia games latest since BBC launched its Pop Quiz at 4 July 1981 (see IMDb, online).
-These quizzes can also be used as fun icebreakers in the classroom.
+Music Quizzes are en vogue as trivia games since BBC launched its Pop Quiz on 4 July 1981 (IMDb, online).

 For which purposes it is used (why in your engineering teaching)

-When facilitating a workshop where students are deeply concentrated in solving a problem or develop a use case or future scenario, it is ideal to have an ice breaker or “mind freer”.
-The purpose of the ice breaker is to get the students to stop thinking about the workshop for a moment and do a completely different activity so the brain can process all the information obtained so far.
-Here, the music quiz can be implemented because it is a fun and simple game that everybody knows and participate in.
-Furthermore, it will draw the students’ attention to the workshop completely away can affect the outcome of the workshop positively in the end.
+When facilitating a workshop where students are deeply concentrated on solving a problem or developing a use case or future scenario, it is ideal to have an ice breaker or “mind freer”.
+The purpose of the ice breaker is to get the students to stop thinking about the workshop for a moment and do a completely different activity so that the brain can process all the information obtained so far.
+Here, the music quiz can be implemented because it is a fun and simple game that everybody knows and can participate in.
+Furthermore, it will draw the students’ attention from the workshop and affect the outcome of the workshop positively in the end.